 For Patients & Caregivers

 NAC can dissolve and loosen mucus in patients with respiratory disorders such as chronic bronchitis and chronic obstructive pulmonary disease (COPD), but study results are mixed.
-Studies in animals also show that it might protect against tissue damage from drugs such as doxorubicin, ifosfamide, and cyclophosphamide.
+Animal studies also show that it might protect against tissue damage from drugs such as doxorubicin, ifosfamide, and cyclophosphamide.
 These effects are currently being studied in humans.

 NAC regulates glutamate levels in the brain.
 It has been studied for several psychiatric disorders in humans with limited success.

 - To treat lung conditions such as bronchitis and COPD

 Clinical trials evaluating NAC for prevention of exacerbations of chronic bronchitis due to its mucus-digesting effect are mixed.

 - To treat cystic fibrosis